tcsvn/pyadlml/docs/user_guide/device_encoder.rst

 The Smart Home device datastream is sequence of events :math:`[e_1, ..., e_T]` where the :math:`i`-th event consists of a triplet :math:`e_i=(t_i, d_i, o_i)`, containing the device :math:`d_i`, that produces the observation :math:`o_i` recorded at time :math:`t_i`.
-Since different algorithms require the event stream to be formatted in certain ways, the ``pyadlml.preprocessing`` module provides several device encoders.
+Since various algorithms require the event stream to be formatted in different ways, the ``pyadlml.preprocessing`` module provides several event encoders.
 To generate encoded data and correct labels, the overall procedure involves transforming the device dataframe into a specific format using a suitable ``[Specific]Encoder`` and subsequently labeling the new representation